 Note: If you use links to third party audio hosting sites (i.e. Soundcloud, or Amazon) to make your audio posts, these posts will not populate in your patrons’ RSS feeds.

-Audio posts that you’d like to populate on your patrons’ RSS feeds should look like this:
+Audio posts that you’d like to populate on your patrons’ RSS feeds should display like this: